Frequently Asked Questions

 They can also be reached by telephone through Enquiry BC, the Provincial Government information line, at 1-800-663-7867.
 Please ask the operator to transfer you to the Gaming Policy and Enforcement Branch.

-You are not eligible to win while in the Voluntary Self-Exclusion program, in accordance with the Rules and Regulations.
+You are not eligible to win while in the Game Break program, in accordance with the Rules and Regulations.
 So if you gamble, win a major prize and are identified as self-excluded, BCLC will not pay the prize.

-A player can choose to self-exclude for 6 months, 1 year, 2 years or 3 years.
+A player can enroll in our Game Break program for 6 months, 1 year, 2 years or 3 years.

-In BC, there are three voluntary self-exclusion options to choose from.
+In BC, there are three Game Break options to choose from.
 You can sign up for one, two, or all three options:

 - All gambling facilities with slot machines including casinos, community gaming centres, and the gaming floor of race tracks with slot machines.